Crispy Sweet Potato Tacos – Vegan

 To heat the corn tortillas, set each tortilla over a gas flame for a few seconds on each side or use a hot skillet to heat them.

-- As I mentioned above, the sweet potatoes are the base of these tacos.
-While the beer marinated, roasted sweet potatoes are a grand slam, you could also use mashed, grilled, or these spicy sweet potatoes.
+- Choose an alternate way to cook the sweet potatoes.
+As I mentioned above, the sweet potatoes are the base of these tacos.
+While the beer marinated, roasted sweet potatoes are a grand slam, you could also use mashed, grilled, or roasted spicy sweet potatoes.

-- For more protein, add black beans, refried beans, cheese, or sour cream.
+- Add protein.
+For more protein, add black beans, refried beans, cheese, or sour cream.
 You could add grilled chicken or taco meat, seasoned with my homemade taco seasoning.

-- To add more spiciness, top them with this homemade restaurant style salsa, or another salsa of your choosing.
+- Sauce them up.
+Top sweet potato tacos with this homemade restaurant style salsa, or chipotle salsa.
 Salsa verde is really, really good on these crispy sweet potato tacos!
-Another great ideas would be pickled red onions (which are good on almost anything!).
+I love this jalapeño ranch dressing on tacos, too.
+Another great idea is pickled red onions (which are good on almost anything!).

 About LUSH: A Season by Season Celebration of Craft Beer and Produce